DIAGNijmegen/rse-gcapi/docs/usage/archive/update_archive_items.md

 ## Update the **content** of archive items

-To update the contents of a archive items you can use the convenience function: [Client.update_archive_item][gcapi.client.Client.update_archive_item].
+To update the contents of a archive items you can use the convenience function: [Client.update_archive_item][gcapi.client.Client.update_archive_item], together with one or more [SocketValueSpec][gcapi.SocketValueSpec]s.

 ### Example